Noble-mungu/RTFS/readme.md

 Data Import

--Use a Spark SQL job to retrieve data from CSV files and import them into a Mongo/Cassandra database.
+-Use a Spark SQL job to retrieve data from CSV files and import them into a Mongo database.

 ## Model Training